Terps women rediscover their offense, just in time for an NCAA second-round clash with FGCU

 Reese, a third team all-American, smiled on Saturday about not having to carry such a heavy load.
 She was one of three players not to miss a practice or game this season and was often needed to do the heavy lifting as the aforementioned trio worked through their struggles.
 The 6-foot-3 sophomore was able to relax, somewhat, and “[let] them do their thing, and I was just getting rebounds and doing whatever I can to hit my shooters and my point guard.”

 The challenge will be different Saturday against a Florida Gulf Coast teams that loves to play with pace and shoots threes with a reckless abandon.
 The Eagles lead the nation in three-point attempts by more than 200 and guard Kendall Spray is the only active player in the country with more career made three-pointers than Benzan.
-FGCU is all about three-pointers and layups and guard Kierstan Bell joked that anyone that takes a midrange shot will probably be sitting on the bench next to coach Karl Smesko.
-Bell averages 23.2 points per game and the junior has already announced her intentions to enter the WNBA draft.
+FGCU is all about three-pointers and layups, and guard Kierstan Bell joked that anyone that takes a midrange shot will probably be sitting on the bench next to coach Karl Smesko.
+Bell averages 23.2 points per game, and the junior has already announced her intentions to enter the WNBA draft.

 lol is FGCU WBB run by analytics nerds, what a shot chart pic.twitter.com/HcPsPwzxdE— Kim McCauley (@lgbtqfc) March 18, 2022